basp/notes/optional.md

 `HasValue` this is reasonly safe and simple way to get values out of your options in imperative land.

 Note that this should be considered as a bit of a hack as this is not how `Option` values are intended to be used.
 It is (sadly) though a necessary pattern to know when dealing with the real world.

+Note that you usually only have to resort to this kind of hackery when you've left `Option` land.
+While in option land, things are a lot different.

+## Functionally
+If we are already in method that is gonna return an `Option` then things are a lot more sweet.
+That's why once you start to use `Option` you'll quickly find it seeping through a lot of your API.

+Exception paths are suddenly transformed into normal program flow that can be reasoned about much more easily.
+Also when used properly, you will finally tackle those pesky null reference exceptions as well.

+Say we have this method that basically brings us into option land:

+    Option<string, Exception> Serialize<T>(T value)
+    {
+        try
+        {
+            var json = JsonConvert.Serialize(value);
+            return Some<string, Exception>(json);
+        }
+        catch(Exception ex)
+        {
+            return None<string, Exception>(ex);
+        }
+    }

+And we wanted to write a store method that uses it.
+Then it probably would make things a lot easier to make it return an `Option` as well:

+    Option<bool, Exception> Store<T>(T value)
+    {
+        ...
+    }

+And we'll implement it but now we can actually make use of the fancy funky stuff that `Option` provides us with.
+Let's start with `Map`.
+In this case we need to map an `Option<string, Exception>` to an `Option<bool, Exception>` which is actually quite easy:

+    bool StoreJson(string json)
+    {
+        ...
+    }

+    Option<bool, Exception> Store<T>(T value)
+    {
+        var maybeJson = this.Serialize(value);
+        return maybeJson.Map(x => StoreJson(x));
+    }

+There's a few things to note:

+* We only need to map the actual result type `string` to `bool` in this case.
+* The exception type `Exception` is the same for both methods, we could have used `MapException` to map that as well though.
+* If the `Option` has a `Some` value then the mapper value (`x => true`) will be available otherwise (in case of an exception) the `Exception` will have precedence.
+* This API is pretty horrible.
+A `bool` is often just a bad thing to pass around.

+I'm sure that `StoreJson` can fail as well in a number of interesting ways.
+What if *that too* passed back an option.
+It can keep the darn `bool` but at leat give us some `Exception` as well if things fail:

+    Option<bool, StoreJsonException> StoreJson(string json)
+    {
+        // This works, just trust the other team
+    }

+Sigh.
+Instead of just an `Exception` we now have a `StoreJsonException` to deal with because someone thought it would be a good idea to implement custom exceptions.
+Because that's how the professionals do it right?

+Ah well.
+Apart from the fact that `StoreJsonException` is probably not implemented correctly and barely serializable (if at all) let's try to deal with it anyway.
+We'll rewrite our `Store<T>(T value)` method:

+    TODO: Example